danshal/DL_project/README.md

 # One Shot Speaker Identification
-### This is the source code for the: "One Shot Speaker Identification: a Good Metric Is All You Need?" paper we wrote as part of the TAU Deep Learning 2021 course's final project.
+### This repo includes the source code for the: "One Shot Speaker Identification: a Good Metric Is All You Need?" paper we wrote as part of the TAU Deep Learning 2021 course's final project.

 ## Data
 In order to train or test our model, you will have to download the [LibriSpeech 360 hours clean dataset](https://www.openslr.org/resources/12/train-clean-360.tar.gz) for training purposes and the [validation dataset](https://www.openslr.org/resources/12/test-clean.tar.gz) and [test dataset](https://www.openslr.org/resources/12/dev-clean.tar.gz) also from the LibriSpeech project.